youjin-c/unconference-2019-UnityML/README.md

 # Installation
 To install and use ML-Agents, you need to install Unity, clone this repository and install Python with additional dependencies.
-Each of the subsections below overviews each step, in addition to a Docker set-up.

 ## Install **Unity 2017.4** or Later

 [Download](https://store.unity.com/download) and install Unity.

 ## Windows Users
-For setting up your environment on Windows, we have created a [detailed guide](Installation-Windows.md) to setting up your env.
+For setting up your environment on Windows, they have created a [detailed guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation-Windows.md) to setting up your env.
 For Mac and Linux, continue with this guide.

 ## Mac and Unix Users